How do I apply to become an Answering the Call Facilitator?

 What's involved in becoming and Answering the Call Facilitator?

-To become an Answering the Call Facilitator, you will need to attend a 1.5 day Facilitator training.
-The next training will occur the weekend of July 8th-9th in Cambridge, MA.
+To become an Answering the Call Facilitator, you will need to attend a 1.5 day Facilitator training in Cambridge MA.
+The next training will occur the weekend of Sept.
+16th-17th, 2017.

 Will be able to provide travel stipends to cover the travel and lodging costs of any individuals who need to travel to this training.